Your Privacy is protected.

 Above are the markers that I commonly run on my patients to assess which pattern of thyroid dysfunction they have.
 Thyroid antibodies are also looked at to assess if there is an autoimmune disease at play.
 Most conventional physicians totally ignore thyroid antibody testing completely because it doesn’t change the conventional treatment; Synthroid will be given either way.
 Knowing whether or not a patient has an autoimmune thyroid disease (Hashimoto’s thyroiditis) can make all the difference in the world.

-When we are dealing with Hashimoto’s, it’s the immune system that is out of balance and destroying the thyroid gland.
+When we are dealing with Hashimoto’s, it’s the immune system that is out of balance.
+It is destroying the thyroid gland.
 It doesn’t make sense to put all of our focus on the thyroid gland if the immune system is attacking it daily.
 Some people with Hashimoto’s (hypothyroidism) may need thyroid hormone depending on how bad the damages is.
 I always recommend getting a full assessment like the one above before it is recommended.
 Hashimoto’s patients will typically respond better on a combination of T3 and T4, like in Nature-Throid, or a bioidentical thyroid glandular instead of a synthetic T4 medication.

 Assessing the glands that help control and regulate stress is very important to your health.
 Your body is designed to be healthy, and part of being healthy means adapting to stress.
 Your adrenals are instrumental at producing hormones throughout the day that are designed to do just that.

 Cortisol is secreted in a pulsatile fashion, higher in the morning and then tapering off throughout the day.
 Cortisol is designed to help stabilize blood sugar and help deal with stress and inflammation.
-The more dysfunctional our adrenals become, we start progressing into deeper stages of adrenal fatigue where our brain (the master controller) isn’t able to communicate with our adrenals properly and we develop HPA axis dysfunction.
+The more dysfunctional our adrenals become, we start progressing into deeper stages of adrenal fatigue.
+This is where our brain (the master controller) isn’t able to communicate with our adrenals properly and we develop HPA axis dysfunction.
 This is nothing more than communication breakdown that can be fixed with proper diet, lifestyle, stress management, and a properly prescribed adrenal program (specific to your pattern of adrenal fatigue).

 Blood Test Markers for Health